Spain

-During the Age of Discovery, Spain led the exploration and conquest of the New World, completed the first circumnavigation of the globe, and established one of the largest empires in history, which spanned all continents and fostered a global trade system driven by precious metals.
+During the Age of Discovery, Spain led the exploration and conquest of the New World, completed the first circumnavigation of the globe, and established one of the largest empires in history, which fostered a global trade system driven by precious metals.
 In the 18th century, the Nueva Planta decrees centralised Spain under the Bourbons, strengthening royal authority.
 The 19th century witnessed the victorious Peninsular War (1808–1814) against Napoleonic forces and the loss of most American colonies amid liberal–absolutist conflicts.
 These struggles culminated in the Spanish Civil War (1936–1939) and the Francoist dictatorship (1939–1975).
 With the restoration of democracy and entry into the EU, Spain experienced a major economic boom and social transformation.
-Since the Spanish Golden Age (Siglo de Oro), Spanish culture has been influential worldwide, particularly in Western Europe and the Americas.
-The Spanish language is spoken by more than 600 million Hispanophones, making it the world's second-most spoken native language and the most widely spoken Romance language.
-Spain is the world's second-most visited country, hosts one of the largest numbers of World Heritage Sites, and is the most popular destination for European students.

 Spain is a secular parliamentary democracy and a constitutional monarchy, with King Felipe VI as head of state.
-A developed country, Spain has a high nominal per capita income globally, and its advanced economy ranks among the largest in the world.
-It is also the fourth-largest economy in the EU.
-Spain is considered a regional power with a cultural influence that extends beyond its borders, and continues to promote its cultural value through participation in multiple international organisations and forums, as well as a key actor in the relations between Europe and Latin America due to its past history.
+A developed country, it has a high nominal GDP per capita globally and an advanced economy that ranks among the largest in the world and the fourth-largest in the EU.
+The official language at the national level is Spanish, the world's second-most spoken native language, although other regional languages also have official status in their respective autonomous communities.